nolimitdev/repo-stylelint-configbasedir-problem/README.md

 In `.vscode/settings.json` set `stylelint.configBasedir` to `C:/foo/repo-stylelint-configbasedir-problem`.

-Open folder `C:/foo/repo-stylelint-configbasedir-problem` in VSCode, open file test.html and StyleLint works OK when you use upper-cased.
+Open folder `C:/foo/repo-stylelint-configbasedir-problem` in VSCode, open file test.html and StyleLint works OK when you use upper-cased drive letter.

 Now try to change `configBasedir` to one of: